Overview

 In 1999, the Garrett County Commissioners requested that the Garrett County Chamber of Commerce initiate a recreational trails plan for the County.
 In turn, the Chamber of Commerce created and the County Commissioners appointed the Recreational Trails Task Force to review the opportunities for trail development.
 These early efforts resulted in the development of the Master Trail Plan for the county and on-going engagement of committed professionals around trail development in the county.

-With these successes and an on-going need to support trail development and raise the profile of trails in the county, Task Force Members voted on June 18, 2008 that Garrett Trails be formally reorganized as the permanent home for the work of carrying out the Trails Master Plan and more generally trail development and promotion.
+With these successes and an on-going need to support trail development and raise the profile of trails in the county, Task Force Members voted on June 18, 2008, that Garrett Trails be formally re-organized as a non-profit organization dedicated to carrying out the County’s Master Trail Plan and more generally trail development and promotion of a sustainable, well-used trails network throughout the County.

-- Created Master Trail Plan for the County
+- Creating a Master Trail Plan for the County

-- Established Process for Deeding Easements to County
+- Establishing a Process for Deeding Easements to County

-- Raised over $35,000 through the first 5 years of The Taste of Garrett
+- Raising over $35,000 through the first 5 years of The Taste of Garrett

-- Became a Forum for Trail Related Information Sharing
+- Becoming a Forum for Trail Related Information Sharing

-- Partnered with State and County to Install Share the Road Signs
+- Partnering with State and County to Install Share the Road Signs

-With these successes and an on-going need to support trail development and raise the profile of trails in the county, Task Force Members voted on June 18, 2008 that Garrett Trails be formally reorganized as the permanent home for the work of carrying out the Trails Master Plan and more generally trail development and promotion.
+With these successes and an on-going need to support trail development and raise the profile of trails in the county, Task Force Members voted on June 18, 2008, that Garrett Trails be formally re-organized as a non-profit organization dedicated to carrying out the County’s Master Trail Plan and more generally trail development and promotion of a sustainable, well-used trails network throughout the County.

 Board & Committees